emiljensengit/dkfds-docs/README.md

-# Repository for the documentation site for the Frontend styleguide - version 2.0.0
+# Repository for the documentation site for the Frontend Styleguide

 This repo includes code and documentation for the Frontend Styleguide.
-This styleguide is based on [U.S. Web Design Standards](https://standards.usa.gov/).

-The documentation site can be found [here](https://fsgpilot.github.io/frontend-styleguide/).
+The documentation site can be found [here](https://detfaellesdesignsystem.github.io/dkfds-docs/).

-The components project can be found [here](https://github.com/FSGpilot/frontend-styleguide-components).
+The components project can be found [here](https://github.com/detfaellesdesignsystem/dkfds-components).

 ## Running locally

-The Style Guide documentation is built using Jekyll for the file framework, gulp for task management, and the node module for the Standards.
+The Style Guide documentation is built using Jekyll as the file framework and gulp is used for task management

 ### Before you start